jcjones/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 5. The Issuer MUST publish the metadata type `acme_provider` in its Entity Configuration, according to [Issuer Metadata](#issuer-metadata).

-6. The Certificate Issuer MAY be a Leaf, in these cases a specific Trust Mark enabling the issuance of X.509 Certificates within the federation MAY be issued by the Trust Anchor, or on behalf of it by an allowed Trust Mark Issuer as configured in the federation.
+6. The Certificate Issuer MAY be a Leaf Entity {{OPENID-FED}}, in these cases a specific Trust Mark enabling the issuance of X.509 Certificates within the federation MAY be issued by the Trust Anchor, or on behalf of it by an allowed Trust Mark Issuer as configured in the federation.
 When used, the Trust Mark MUST be